 Before LeBron James’ injury on Christmas Day against the Warriors, the Lakers were fourth in the Western Conference.
 Now, they sit 11th in the West, 9.5 games behind the eighth seeded Clippers.
 When LeBron came back from injury and the Anthony Davis trade demand became public, all hell broke loose for the Lakers.
 The reports were that the Lakers would trade anyone not named LeBron James in exchange for Anthony Davis.
 This clearly had an effect on the Lakers’ chemistry, as the team went into a downward spiral, which cemented their fate as a lottery team.
 Fast forward a couple weeks and there was a recent report that said the Lakers at least considered trading LeBron at the trade deadline because of how he and his agent, Rich Paul, handled the Anthony Davis trade request.
 The Lakers will almost certainly not deal LeBron James, but it makes for a fun conversation if they considered making him available.
 So, what teams should trade for LeBron if he ever becomes available?
-Three teams come to mind that would make sense to go all-in for the first ballot hall of famer.
+According to Enizio.com, three teams come to mind that would make sense to go all-in for the first ballot hall of famer.

 News flash Hornets fans, your team has been one of the most average teams in the NBA the last six years.
 Plus, before they were average, they were awful.
 The Hornets have won 40 games just three times since the 2001/02 season.
 On top of that, they haven’t reached 50 wins in that span, and have been under 20 wins during those seasons twice.
 That is the definition of an average NBA team.
 Still not convinced the Hornets are average?
 Okay, feast your eyes on this.